Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 An article with different models and additional gadgets, like dive containers so that you can bring the PLB with you even when scuba diving.
 A bit cheaper satellite communicators not mentioned in the article: Zoleo, Bivy Stick and others that are coming lately to market.
 Always read tons of reviews about the service provided, etc before buying any model.
 As mentioned, they are somehow similar to mobile companies, for the good and bad…

 Talking about mobile networks.
 Their coverage in Hong Kong outdoors is, let’s say, complicated.
 It will depend on your mobile (some have better antenna) and, above all, the service company.
 In general, I would say that Smartone has the best but it allows you only to make calls from big parts of the major hiking paths.
 The further you go, to remote islands, deep in the jungle, into streams with high walls, the less signal you will have.
-Quite frequently, above all on the Northern Territories, including some remote islands, the phone stops detecting local signal but roaming options start, with the very powerful Mainland operators.
+Quite frequently, above all in the Northern Territories, including some remote islands, the phone stops detecting local signal but roaming options start, with the very powerful Mainland operators.
 If you don’t have any of the above gadgets, having a mobile plan that allows you roaming could help you a lot.

 Update 2023: iPhone 14 is the first mobile phone that is starting to include similar capabilities.
 Still not working in Hong Kong, but I hope that it will do so soon and other phones too.